GEOS270/Module4/docs/Application_Part1.md

 **Geodatabase**: A file management structure that is unique to ESRI products.
 You don't have to store your data in a geodatabase (.gdb), but they have some enhanced functionality that makes them better than regular folders in some circumstances.
 One helpful thing we can do in a .gdb, is create a feature dataset to store our census data.

 **Feature Dataset**: A collections of feature classes that are all in the same coordinate system.
 When you add a data to a feature dataset, it will *automatically* be projected into the coordinate system we specify.
 This can help us avoid making mistakes like working with data that is in the wrong coordinate system!
 We are going to use a Universal Transverse Mercator projection  (UTM Zone 10N) since we are working with a small area (Vancouver).
+* Feature Datasets are only used for **Vector** Data

 **Feature Class**: A vector data layer stored in a geodatabase.
 Its a special file type created by ESRI to store data effectively within ArcGIS Pro.
 When vector data layers are not stored in a geodatabase, they are stored in other formats, such as shapefiles or geojsons.
 We'll cover the distinctions more in lecture.
+* Feature Class is a type of **Vector** data unique to ESRI programs

 Follow the steps below to setup your geodatabase.
 You can reference the video to see how to create one.